nafeu-khan/algoclan/Readme.md

 4. **Set Up Environment Variables**:
    - Create a `.env` file in the project root.
-   - copy all from .env.example and paste it in .env then update from your end
+   - copy all from .env.example and paste it in .env then update from your end and desired value.

 5. **Apply Migrations**: